Spencer-Mortensen/parallel-processor/README.md

 total time: 3.0021669864655
 ```

 You can see that this script finished in just three seconds--even though the jobs slept for a total of _six_ seconds.
-The parallel processing effectively made everything run twice as fast!
+The parallel processor did everything in parallel.